symfony/symfony-docs/best_practices/configuration.rst

 configuration values to change on each server.

-The configuration options defined in the ``services.yaml`` may vary from one :doc:`environment </configuration/environments>` to another.
+The configuration options defined in the ``services.yaml`` may vary from one :ref:`environment <configuration-environments>` to another.
 That's why Symfony supports defining ``config/services_dev.yaml`` and ``config/services_prod.yaml`` files so that you can override specific values for each environment.